 Chicken Breast Strips

 Garlic Herb Butter(ContainsMilk)

+Bring a large pot of salted water to a boil.
+Adjust rack to top position and preheat oven to 400 degrees.
 Wash and dry all produce.
-Bring a large pot of salted water to a boil.
-Adjust rack to upper position and preheat oven to 400 degrees.
-Zest ½ tsp zest from lemon, then cut into quarters.
+Zest ½ tsp zest from lemon, then quarter.
 Squeeze 1 TBSP juice into a small bowl (save any remaining lemon for another use).
-Cut tomato into ½-inch-thick wedges.
+Cut tomatoes into ½-inch-thick wedges.

 Line a baking sheet with aluminum foil, then arrange tomato wedges on it skin sides down.
 Drizzle with olive oil; season with salt, pepper, and 1 tsp Tuscan Heat Spice (save the rest for step 4).
 Roast on top rack until wilted and beginning to release their juices, about 25 minutes.

-Pat chicken dry with paper towels and season with salt, pepper, and enough of the remaining Tuscan Heat Spice to coat (you may have some left over).
-Heat a drizzle of oil in a large pan over medium-high heat.
+Pat chicken dry with paper towels and season with salt, pepper, and remaining Tuscan Heat Spice.
+Heat a large drizzle of oil in a large pan over medium-high heat.
 Add chicken and cook, stirring occasionally, until browned and cooked through, 3-4 minutes.
 Remove from heat.

 Pick basil leaves from stems; discard stems and roughly chop or tear leaves.
-Divide pasta between bowls and top with tomato wedges.
+Divide pasta between bowls and top with tomatoes.
 Garnish with basil and remaining Parmesan.